-A railway with only one rail.
+A monorail is a railway with only one rail.
 The cars may hand beneath it, run on top of it (with a guide rail above or a gyroscope to keep them upright), or straddle it.
 The first was built in London (1824), the cars being horse-drawn.
 The first successful system was the Lartigue system: the cars straddled the rail and had horizontal wheels that ran on guide rails beneath.
 The SAFEGE system has cars hung from a box girder, split at the bottom, inside which the driving and guide wheels run.
 In the Alweg system the cars straddle a broad rail, on either side of which horizontal wheels run to provide stability.
 Monorails have been proposed as replacements for city subways.

 Related entry Disney monorail